Proctors helps launch organization to attract more TV, film productions to the region

 Film Upstate New York posed that question in an early 2017 grant application.
 While media represents the largest sector of the regional creative economy with nearly 10,000 jobs in 2015, the film industry represents only a small segment of this total.
 Nonetheless, it offers significant opportunity for growth in the coming decade both in terms of supporting and developing the existing film community and attracting a greater number of films and filmmakers to the region.

-The Capital-Saratoga Region is already an attractive location for filmmakers, offering a diverse set of urban and rural locations, a talented group of local craft professionals, a supportive network of film commissions and, perhaps most importantly a robust set of state tax credits which were enhanced in late 2016 by the extension of the additional upstate 10 percent credit to the Capital District counties of Saratoga, Washington and Rensselaer.
+The Capital-Saratoga Region is already an attractive location for filmmakers, offering a diverse set of urban and rural locations, a talented group of local craft professionals, a supportive network of film commissions and, perhaps most importantly a robust set of state tax credits which were enhanced in late 2016 by the extension of the additional upstate 10 percent credit to the Capital District counties of Saratoga, Washington, and Rensselaer.